ccrsxx/autobsi/README.md

 4. Send the attendance report to your email, **coming soon.**
 5. Run the script automatically when your class starts, **coming soon.**

-**Note**: If you have multiple classes a day, you must wrap your class name, time, and link to a list.
+**Note**: If you have multiple classes a day, you will need to wrap your class name, time, and link to a list.
 The time section is always a list, so it's nested inside a list when you have more than one class a day.
 See the example at Thursday class on the default `config.json`.

 ## Installation